debugjax21/HTML-CSS-Projects/README.md

 # Personal-Projects
-Stuff I've done on the outside of school projects for fun.
+Stuff I've done outside of school projects for fun.